 Explorer Aircraft (AEA) Explorer

 Intended for the same market as the GippsAero Airvan, in between the Cessna 206 and Cessna 208, the AEA Explorer has a similar appearance.
-It also comes from an Australian company: AEA stands for Aeronautical Engineers Australia Research Pty Ltd. Intended as a bush plane The Explroer has strut braced wings mounted high on the fuselage with nearly square cross section.
+It also comes from an Australian company: AEA stands for Aeronautical Engineers Australia Research Pty Ltd. Meant as a bush plane the Explorer has strut braced wings mounted high on the fuselage that has a nearly square cross section.
 At the rear is a tall vertical stabiliser with a small dorsal fin that has a small air intake at the front.
 The windows look much like those on the Cessna Caravan and Quest Kodiak.
 Unlike its competitors the Explorer has a retractable gear.
-This is unusual as the main gear retracts in pods at the opposite side of the fuselage.
+Unusually the main gear retracts in pods at the opposite side of the fuselage.

 This was the original version, actually a proof-of-concept aircraft, with a piston engine in the nose.
 The cooling air intakes are besides the prop spinner.
 There is an exhaust underneath the nose.
 It is pictured at the top.

 The Explorer 500T is the turboprop version of the 350R, so look for the more streamlined nose.
 The air intakes are left and right below the spinner, while the engine has exhausts at the side of the nose, on each side.

 The aircraft looking most like the Explorer, especially the 500T, is the Kodiak.
 Both have a "stubby" appearance and a tall tail.
 The Kodiak has a fixed landing gear though and no bulges where the main gear is attached to the fuselage.